macCesar/purgeTSS/README.md

 Use this command to autorun `purgetss` every time you compile your project.

-This is very useful in combination with `LiveView` because it will purge all your files every time you make a change, for example when adding or deleting styles in your Views.
+This is very useful in combination with `LiveView` because it will purge all of your files every time you make a change, for example when adding or deleting styles in your Views.

 **You'll get instant feedback of any change you made and speed up your prototyping process significantly.**